picolonet/codewalk/README.md

 # CodeWalk Repo

 Goal is to use agentic exploration for code understanding.
+Based on the design of claude code and similar CLIs.

+## Steps to run

+langfuse-2.60.9
+pip install "langfuse<3.0.0"

 ## Thoughts on agentic exploration of a codebase
 1. Create a summary of knowns and unknowns for each file.
   Pass in a running high level architecture (so far) of the project to help with this summary.